-COURSE-I: DIGITAL COMMUNICATION TO THE STATE OF THE PROPERTY O
+COURSE-I : DIGITAL COMMUNICATION

-- To provide in-depth understanding of sources and signal in modern digital communications with applications to wireless transmission. - Mathematical modelling to problems in digital communication and to explain how this is used to analyze and synthesize methods and algorithms within the field. - Learner will be able to analyze different modulation techniques in modern digital communication.
+- To provide in-depth understanding of sources and signal in modern digital communications with applications to wireless transmission. - Mathematical modelling to problems in digital communication and to explain how this is . used to analyze and synthesize methods and algorithms within the field. - Learner will be able to analyze different modulation techniques in modern digital communication.

 Learner will be able to understand Error Control Coding and types of codes.
-Lattice Matching in Epitaxial Growth, Vapor, Phase Epitaxy.
+Latien Matching in Episocal Growth, Vapor, Phase Epitaxy.
 Atoms and Electrons

-UNIT-II : I nergy Bands and Charge Carriers in Semiconductors and Jonetions : Energy bands
+UNITED 1 Foreige Blands and Charge Carriers in Semiconductors and Joactions : Energy bands

-The course has Lecture, Tutorial, and Practical parts.
-Problem Solving, circuit design and analysis, discussions, seminars are conducted in the Tutorial period.

-Hands on training are given in Laboratory to better understand the theoretical concepts.
-Assignments and periodic tests are given to evaluate the student's understanding of the Lemperature and Doping on Mobiley, Linch field effects, Hall-Effect, investiga-
+- . - The course has Lecture, Tutorial, and Practical parts.
+Problem Solving, circuit design and analysis, discussion Problem Solving, circuit design and analysis, discussions, seminars are conducted in the .
+Tutorial period. - 5HH81 🏹 🕅 Hands on training are given in Laboratory to better understand the theoretical concepts.
+Assignments and periodic tests are given to evaluate the student's understanding of the Femperature and Depung to Mobility , Ligh field effects, Hall Effect , invarian subject.

-UNIT-HI : Metal Oxide Semiconductor SET : GaAS MESEE UNIT-I: Introduction: Sources and Signal, Element of Digital Communications, Channels for Digital Communications.
+UNIT-III: Metal Oxide Semiconductor FET: GaAS MESEE UNIT-I : Introduction: Sources and Signal, Element of Digital Communications, Channels for Digital Communications.